AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/view-planed-hours-in-role-allocation-panel.md

 >[!NOTE]
 >
->This article refers to viewing the job roles associated with tasks and issues on a project and their allocated Planned Hours in the Role Allocation panel of a project.
-For information about reconciling Planned Hours with initiatives hours using the Role Allocation Panel when using the `Adobe Workfront Scenario Planner`, see the following:
+>This article refers to viewing the job roles associated with tasks and issues on a project and their allocated Planned Hours in the Role Allocation panel of a project.&nbsp;For information about reconciling Planned Hours with initiatives hours using the Role Allocation Panel when using the Adobe Workfront Scenario Planner, see the following:
 >
 >* Show role allocation for projects and initiatives in the task list
 >* [Show role allocation for projects and initiatives in the Workload Balancer](../../../scenario-planner/show-role-allocation-workload-balancer.md)
 >
->  You must have a `Scenario Planner` license in order to see initiative hours in the Role Allocation panel.
-For information about the `Scenario Planner`, see Get started with the Adobe Workfront Scenario Planner .
+>  You must have a Scenario Planner license in order to see initiative hours in the Role Allocation panel.&nbsp;For information about the Scenario Planner, see Get started with the Adobe Workfront Scenario Planner .
 >

 ## Access requirements